newatoms/beta/projects/science-of-images/post.md

 On the MIT researches' website [you can upload your own picture to measure the memorability score](http://memorability.csail.mit.edu/demo.html).

 If we get a high score on memorability (retention) it means the image has got our attention.
 The retention score has a lot to do with our experience of seeing pictures and the familiarity we have with them.
-Researchers at Stanford measured the *Familiarity* we have with pictures in:
+Researchers at The Pennsylvania State University measured the *Familiarity* we have with pictures in:

 [Studying Aesthetics in Photographic Images Using a Computational Approach](http://infolab.stanford.edu/~wangz/project/imsearch/Aesthetics/ECCV06/datta.pdf).